bseltz-cohesity/scripts/powershell/backupNow/README.md

 ## Copy Retention Parameters

-* -localOnly: (optional) skip replicas and archivals
-* -keepLocalFor: (optional) days to keep local snapshot (default is to use policy setting)
 * -noArchive: (optional) skip archive tasks
 * -archiveTo: (optional) name of archival target to archive to (default is to use policy setting)
 * -keepArchiveFor: (optional) days to keep in archive (default is to use policy setting)
 * -noReplica: (optional) skip replication tasks
 * -replicateTo: (optional) name of remote cluster to replicate to (default is to use policy setting)
 * -keepReplicaFor: (optional) days to keep replica for (default is to use policy setting)
+* -localOnly: (optional) skip replicas and archivals
+* -keepLocalFor: (optional) days to keep local snapshot (default is to use policy setting)

+Note: -keepLocalFor no longer has any affect in recent releases of 6.6 and later.
+Policy setting is enforced.

 ## Other Runtime Parameters